 AgustaWestland: After saying witness may have died, ED cites a little birdie to say he is alive

-New Delhi, July 31: The Enforcement Directorate changed the status of a witness from dead to alive in the AugustaWestland case.
+New Delhi, July 31: The Enforcement Directorate (ED) changed the status of a witness from dead to alive in the AugustaWestland case.
 The ED said that a little birdie had told them that the witness K K Khosla may be available for questioning in a day or two.

-The ED had on Tuesday said that they believed that the witness may have been killed.
-The submission was made before a Delhi court.

-The ED had said that the witness who has been missing for the past four months may have been killed.
-The submission was made while opposing the anticipatory bail plea filed by Ratul Puri, who is the nephew of Madhya Pradesh Chief Minister, Kamal Nath.
+The ED had on Tuesday said that the witness who has been missing for the past four months may have been killed.
+The submission was made before Delhi Court while opposing the anticipatory bail plea filed by Ratul Puri, who is the nephew of Madhya Pradesh Chief Minister, Kamal Nath.

 The ED identified the witness as K K Khosla, a 73 year old man.
 He had retracted his statement and has been missing for the past four months, the ED Special Public Prosecutor, D P Singh told Special Judge Arvind Kumar.